YatechDev/CI_PP1_Ninja_Ramen/README.md

 #### First-time users
 1. As a first time user, I want to know what kind of cuisine is in restaurant.
+2. As a first time user, I want to easily navigate the page.
-2. As a first time user, I want to know the restaurant menu & prices.
+3. As a first time user, I want to know the restaurant menu & prices.
-3. As a first time user, I want to know the story about the restaurant.
+4. As a first time user, I want to know the story about the restaurant.
-4. As a first time user, I want to know where restaurant is located.
+5. As a first time user, I want to know where restaurant is located.
-5. As a first time user, I want to know restaurant opening time.
+6. As a first time user, I want to know restaurant opening time.
-6. As a first time user, I want to know the restaurant contact details.
+7. As a first time user, I want to know the restaurant contact details.

 #### Returning visitor
-7. As a returning user, I want to quickly check the menu.
+8. As a returning user, I want to quickly check the menu.
-8. As a returning user, I want to know about any changes in opening times.
+9. As a returning user, I want to know about any changes in opening times.
-9. As a returning user, I want to check the contact details.
+10. As a returning user, I want to check the contact details.
-10. As a returning user, I want to check if restaurant have any social media.
+11. As a returning user, I want to check if restaurant have any social media.
-11. As a returning user, I want to contact the restaurant online.
+12. As a returning user, I want to contact the restaurant online.
-12. As a returning user, I want to check the phone number for quick contact the restaurant.
+13. As a returning user, I want to check the phone number for quick contact the restaurant.
-13. As a returning user, I want to check if restaurant create any new offers.
+14. As a returning user, I want to quickly find the restaurant menu.

 ### Site owner
-14. As a site owner, I want to show what kind of cuisine is in our restaurant.
+15. As a site owner, I want to show what kind of cuisine is in our restaurant.
-15. As a site owner, I want users to easily navigate the website.
+16. As a site owner, I want users to easily navigate the website.
-16. As a site owner, I want users to easily find the restaurant menu.
+17. As a site owner, I want users to easily find the restaurant menu.
-17. As a site owner, I want to provide contact details for users.
+18. As a site owner, I want to provide contact details for users.
-18. As a site owner, I want to provide online contact form.
+19. As a site owner, I want to provide online contact form.
-19. As a site owner, I want to provide links to restaurant's social media.
+20. As a site owner, I want to provide links to restaurant's social media.
-20. As a site owner, I want to show pictures of the restaurant for users.
+21. As a site owner, I want to show pictures of the restaurant for users.

 ## Design